Unbiased Survey Questions for Market Research

 What is an unbiased survey question?

-An unbiased survey question doesn not contain any word or phrase that could influence respondents to answer in a particular way.
+An unbiased survey question avoids using words or phrases that could sway respondents to answer in a particular manner.
 The language, tone, and structure of the question should be neutral and must not favor any particular response.

 How to write unbiased survey questions?